khulaifi95/ACS/EMS/Notes/EMS_Lecture 1.md

 In some situations, when independent random variables are added, their properly normalised sum tends toward a normal distribution, even if the original variables themselves are **not normally distributed**.

-The sample distribution will be normal if:
+The sample distribution will be normal if either:

 1. The population that is sampled is normal.